-The statutory duty for making arrangements for supporting pupils at school with medical conditions rests with the Local Governing Board.
-The Local Governing Board have conferred the following functions of the implementation of this policy to the staff below, however, the Local Governing Board remains legally responsible and accountable for fulfilling our statutory duty.
+The statutory duty for making arrangements for supporting pupils at school with medical conditions rests with the Governing Body.
+The Governing Body have conferred the following functions of the implementation of this policy to the staff below, however, the governing body remains legally responsible and accountable for fulfilling our statutory duty.

-The overall responsibility for the implementation of this policy is given to the Head Teacher.
-The Head Teacher will also be responsible for ensuring that sufficient staff are suitably trained and will ensure cover arrangements in cases of staff absences or staff turnover to ensure that someone is always available and on-site with an appropriate level of training.
+The overall responsibility for the implementation of this policy is given to Mrs Jenny Wheeldon, Principal.
+She will also be responsible for ensuring that sufficient staff are suitably trained and will ensure cover arrangements in cases of staff absences or staff turnover to ensure that someone is always available and on-site with an appropriate level of training.

-The Administrator will be responsible for briefing supply teachers, whilst the Educational Visits Co-ordinator will be responsible for preparing risk assessments for school visits and other school activities outside of the normal timetable and for the monitoring of individual healthcare plans.
+The Head of School will be responsible for briefing supply teachers, whilst the Educational Visits Co-ordinator will be responsible for preparing risk assessments for school visits and other school activities outside of the normal timetable and for the monitoring of individual healthcare plans.

-The SENDCO will be responsible, in conjunction with parents/carers, for drawing up, implementing and keeping under review the individual healthcare plan, or equivalent, for each pupil and making sure relevant staff are aware of these plans
+The SENCO will be responsible, in conjunction with parents/carers, for drawing up, implementing and keeping under review the individual healthcare plan, or equivalent, for each pupil and making sure relevant staff are aware of these plans